Monopond/fax-api/README.md

 **For details on using the API, please see the [Outgoing Fax API page](https://github.com/Monopond/fax-api/wiki/Outgoing-Fax-SOAP-API).**

 ## Monopond Incoming Fax API

-### Prerequisites
-To gain access to the system you must have a Monopond user account that subscribed to a Fax Plan and a Numbers Plan.

 ### Overview
 This API brings you the ability to receive faxes programmatically.
 Since a number is needed to be able to receive messages, this API also gives you the ability subscribe to fax numbers programatically.